tymyrddin/purple/source/docs/lantern/dilemma/implementation/disclaimer.md

 - Value lies in reflection, discussion, and comparison, before real people, services, and livelihoods are affected.
 - Reality is messier than any simulation.
 That does not make simulation useless, it makes it honest.
 - A space to explore, to test instincts, and to see yourself reflected back in the consequences of your choices.

+## Related

+[Simulations in practice](../../../workshops/simulations.md) describes what simulation environments are for and how to structure sessions using the Patrician's Crisis simulator and others.